ratpiss/snowball_farm_project_winter/README.md

 This script gives you 5 seconds after its start to open the game's window, then it will start aiming for 0.1 seconds, shooting the snowball and repeating that cycle once again.

 In order to stop you need to press END button

+# Known issues
+For some reason the cycle doesn't work quite as intended: it aims, it shoots, then it aims twice before actually shooting a snowball.

+Also the camera tilts constantly, so you can't be 100% sure that you will hit your targer after some time.